highright1234/highright1234/README.md

 and I making minecraft server now.
 ----------
 Maybe a minigame server.
-I think all in one server.
-(Like survival server,minigame server) I think my server will have 5 minigames.
+I think minigames server in one server.
+(Like a survival server,minigame server) I think my server will have 5 minigames.
-Um... u know my coding skill is suck.
+Umm... u know my coding skill is suck.
 And I making plugins so, please let me know bad codes.
 Im making plugins at Netherald now.